 either forms relating to voting by proxy and, in the case of a postal ballot, where they may obtain ballot papers or, in the case of an electronic ballot, how they may access electronic voting facilities.

-If by reason of the suspension or curtailment of postal services the Society is unable to give notice by post in hard copy form of a meeting, then such notice shall be deemed to have been given to all Members entitled to receive such notice in hard copy form if it is advertised in at least two leading daily newspapers widely circulated in the United Kingdom.
+If by reason of the suspension or curtailment of postal services the Society is unable to give notice by post in hard copy form of a meeting, then such notice shall be deemed to have been given to all Members entitled to receive such notice in hard copy form if the Society complies with paragraph 35 of Schedule 2 to the Act and notice is is published on the Society's website and is advertised either:

+(a) by a notice displayed in a prominent position at the Society's Principal Office and at all branch offices; or

+(b) in at least two leading daily newspapers widely circulated in the United Kingdom.

-Such notice shall be deemed to have been duly served on all Members entitled to receive notice of such meeting at noon on the day on which the second of such advertisements appears.
-In any such case the Society shall: make such notice available on an appropriate website of the Society from the date of such advertisement until the conclusion of the meeting; and send confirmatory copies of the notice to those Members by post in hard copy form if, at least seven days before the meeting, the posting of notices to addresses of all Members entitled to receive notice of such meeting throughout the United Kingdom again becomes practicable.
+Such notice shall be deemed to have been duly served on all Members entitled to receive notice of such meeting at noon on the earlier of the date on which the notice is first displayed at all branch offices in accordance with paragraph (a) and the date on which the second of such newspaper advertisements appearsin accordance with paragraph (b) (as the case may be).
+The notice shall continue to be available on the Society’s website until the conclusion of the meeting; and the Society shall send confirmatory copies of the notice to those Members entitled to receive notice of the meeting by post in hard copy form if, at least seven days before the meeting, the posting of notices to addresses of all Members entitled to receive notice of such meeting throughout the United Kingdom again becomes practicable.

 Nothing in these Rules shall prevent the service of a notice or other document by the Society